 Your weekend camping ticket includes entrance into Gone Wild Festival from Thursday 25th August until Sunday 28th August.
 Your ticket also includes four nights camping in the festivals general campsite.

+In addition there LOADS of activities workshops and talks within your ticket!
 It is important to note that while there’s SO MUCH TO DO within your ticket price, we can’t guarantee you’ll get to do everything.

 If you have purchased tickets you can download your e-ticket from your confirmation email.
 You will then exchange your e-ticket for your cashless wristband when you arrive at the festival during the following times: